sagemath/trac_to_gh/Issue 2825.md

 # Issue 2825: notebook -- document js.py some more

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2825

 Original creator: was